sujeshpadhi91/seng438-a3/seng438-a3.md

 **SENG 438 - Software Testing, Reliability, and Quality**
 > **Assignment \#3**

-**Code Coverage Measurement & Test Adequacy Assessment**
+>   **Introduction to Testing and Defect (Bug) Tracking**
+>   Instructors:

-> Instructor: Dr. Behrouz Far (far@ucalgary.ca) and Dr. Kangsoo Kim (kangsoo.kim@ucalgary.ca)
+>   -   Dr. Behrouz Far (far@ucalgary.ca)
+>   -   Dr. Kangsoo Kim (kangsoo.kim@ucalgary.ca)

-> Department of Electrical and Computer Engineering
+>   Department of Electrical and Software Engineering
 >   University of Calgary

-Due Date: TBD
+Due Date: Check D2L for the submission deadline.

 > **Summary:** >
-- Download the new version of JFreeChart from [./Assignment3-artifacts.zip](./Assignment3-artifacts.zip).
+- Download the new version of JFreeChart from [./seng438-a3-artifacts.zip](./seng438-a3-artifacts.zip).
 In this assignment you will have access to the source code of JFreeChart.
 Create a project in Eclipse and add the source into your project.
 - Import the test cases that you have developed in assignment2.
 - Calculate the control flow coverage metrics using appropriate tools.
 - Explain the pros and cons of the tools you are using and metrics you are reporting.